benediktclaus/letter/README.md

-# Simple Typst Letter Template
+# Simple typst Letter Template

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-A simple yet flexible Typst template for standard letters.
-It is aimed at all Typst users who want to create personal or business letters quickly and easily.
+A simple yet flexible typst template for standard letters.
+It is aimed at all typst users who want to create personal or business letters quickly and easily.

 ## Preview